GeorgeKall/Research_Project/README.md

 ## Paper

-> Experimenting with Blended Weights and Extreme Representative Periods for Energy System Optimization, George Kalliakmanis Danassis, TU Delft, 2026.
+> Experimenting with Blended Weights and Extreme Representative Periods for Energy System Optimization, Georgios Kalliakmanis Danassis, TU Delft, 2026.

 Paper can be found in the following [link]().